iSoron/uhabits/docs/BUILD.md

 ```bash
 git clone https://github.com/iSoron/uhabits.git
 ```
 The repository will be downloaded to the directory `uhabits`.
-The Android files are located at `uhabits/android`.

 **Step 4: Open and run the project on Android Studio**

 1. Launch Android Studio and select "Open an existing Android Studio project".
-2. When the IDE asks you for the project location, select `uhabits/android` and click "Ok".
+2. When the IDE asks you for the project location, select `uhabits` and click "Ok".
 3. Android Studio will spend some time indexing the project.
 When this is complete, click the toolbar icon "Sync Project with Gradle File", located near the right corner of the top toolbar.
 4. The operation will likely fail several times due to missing Android SDK components.
 Each time it fails, click the link "Install missing platforms", "Install build tools", etc, and try again.
 5. To test the application, create a virtual Android device using the menu "Tools" and "AVD Manager".
 The default options should work fine, but free to customize the device.